 Python tutorial to remove duplicate lines from a text file :

-In this tutorial, we will learn how to remove duplicate lines from a text file using python.
+In this tutorial, we will learn how to remove the duplicate lines from a text file using python.
 The program will first read the lines of an input text file and write the lines to one output text file.
-While writing, we will constantly check for any duplicate in the file.
+While writing, we will constantly check for any duplicate line in the file.
 If any line is previously written, we will skip that line.
 For example, for the following text file :

 First Line Second Line First Line First Line First Line